Johnson-Research-Group/flat-graphene/README.md

 ## flat-graphene

-Python module to generate flat graphene configurations.
+Python module to generate flat (uncorrugated) graphene configurations with one or more layers, as well as twisted bilayer graphene.

 ### Documentation

 Non-twisted graphene may be created using the `make_graphene` function, which returns an ASE atoms object.
 Parameters include cell type (rectangular or hexagonal), alignment (AA,AB,SP), number of unit cells (in-plane), interlayer spacing, and lattice constant.

-Twisted graphene has not been officially implemented yet, though functions for it exist in `twist_bilayer_graphene.py`.

 ```python
 def make_graphene(alignment,cell_type,n_layer,n_1,n_2,lat_con,a_nn=None,sep=None):